1. What are some of the concerns that you help people to solve?

-There is a lot of debate about Fee Only advisor vs. commission advisor.
-Through experience, I learned that the client’s situation, financial goals and objectives should determine the suitable investments.
+There is a lot of debate about Fee Only advisor vs. commission sales.
+Through experience, I learned that the client’s situation, financial goals and objectives should determine the investments.
 It should not be the licenses or products that determine engagement.
-Thus, as an independent financial planner/IAR and Registered Representative, we have the capacity to offer the suitable strategies based on the clients’ needs.
+Thus, as an independent financial planner/IAR and Registered Representative, we have the capacity to offer solutions based on the clients’ needs.

 Member of MDRT: Less than 1% of the world’s life insurance and financial services professional qualify.
 Members must demonstrate exceptional professional knowledge, and strict ethical conduct.
 Being a member of MDRT also means that we have worked and serviced many clients and gain valuable knowledge and experience from each client’s situation.

-Most people think that all financial planners are “certified,” but this is not true.
-Anyone can call himself or herself as a “financial planner.”
+Most people think that all financial planners are "certified," but this is not true.
+Anyone can call himself or herself as a "financial planner."
 Only those who have fulfilled the certification and renewal requirements of a CFP Board can display the CFP® certification marks.
 When selecting a financial planner, you need to feel confident that the person you choose to help you plan for your future is competent and ethical.
-The CFP® certification only allows those who meet the following requirements the right to use the CFP® certification marks.
+A CFP® helps because the CFP® certification only allows those who meet the following requirements the right to use the CFP® certification marks.
 (Source: www.cfp.net)

 Education: Approved curriculum